vishvajeetpatil24/crackssl/README.md

 # CrackSSL

-**The compilation of demos and proof of concepts of attacks on SSL/TLS protocol and libraries.**
+**The compilation of demos and proof of concepts of vulnerability exploits of SSL/TLS protocol and related libraries.**

 There will be two kinds of vulnerabilities under study.